TheOdinProject/curriculum/rails_programming/introduction/installing_rails.md

 At this point, we have our files on our own computer and can track changes made to our files over time.
 But what if we want to share the files with another computer or have multiple people work on the same project?
 For this functionality, we need a GitHub repository.

 First, open [GitHub.com](https://github.com/) in your browser and sign in (if you aren't already).
 Next, look for your profile picture in the upper right-hand corner, click the "+" symbol next to it, and then click `New repository`.
-Give the repository a name (maybe `my_first_rails_app`?), and make sure you **do not** initialise the repository with a README and Rails created one already.
+Give the repository a name (maybe `my_first_rails_app`?), and make sure you **do not** initialise the repository with a README because Rails has created one already.
 Click `Create Repository`.

 On the next page, you'll see a bunch of commands listed.
 We're really only interested in the SSH URL at the top, so double check that `SSH` has been selected and then copy the URL.